 Do you support other markets outside of construction?

 It depends.
 Our solution is designed for the construction industry so we may not be the best solution to fit your needs and requirements.
-Our One Platform is designed for the construction industry and caters to their unique needs.
+Our Equipment Management System on One Platform is designed for the construction industry and caters to their unique needs.
 In the future, we will be rolling out to additional markets.

 Where do you offer services?

 Can I track equipment and tools in bad weather?

 What type of assets can I track in an equipment management system?

 You can track and manage all types of equipment, vehicles, parts and attachments, tools, materials and even consumable inventory using different types of trackers that all work with our platform.
 Check out our Equipment Management Solutions by asset type to learn more.